wochatme/PuttyGPT/askrob/build.md

 git clone https://github.com/wochatme/PuttyGPT.git
 ```

 Git will create a folder called "PuttyGPT" in c:\gpt.
 Use any text editor you like to open c:\gpt\PuttyGPT\windows\CMakeLists.txt.
-Search "add_executable(puttygpt", you can see the below texts:
+Search "puttygpt", you can see the below texts:
 ```
 add_executable(puttygpt
   window_gpt.c